-Oil prices up 2% after output cut, but demand worries weigh
+Oil mixed as demand worries offset gains from output cut deal

 The United States, where antitrust legislation makes it hard to act in tandem with groups such as OPEC, has said that low prices mean its output would already fall by as much as 2 million bpd this year without planned cuts.

-Graphic - Brent 6-month contango steeper after global output cut deal: here
+(GRAPHIC: Brent 6-month contango steeper after global output cut deal - here)

-Crude futures contango - the market structure in which later-dated prices are higher than prompt supplies - widened, highlighting some optimism over the longer-term impact of the OPEC+ cuts but also current oversupply concerns.
+Oil markets continued to signal near-term oversupply, despite optimism over the longer-term impact of the OPEC+ cuts.

-The premium of the WTI second-month over the front-month CLc1-CLc2 rose to its highest since February 2009 for a fourth day in a row.
+Front-month U.S. crude futures for delivery in May traded as much as $6.96 below futures for delivery in June CLc1-CLc2, the biggest gap since February 2009.
+The contango - where later-dated prices are higher than prompt prices - in that spread signaled concerns that Cushing, the delivery point for benchmark U.S. crude futures, might fill up in coming weeks.

+Inventories at the hub rose by about 5.4 million barrels in the week through Friday, traders said, citing Genscape data.

-Additional reporting by Shadia Nasralla in London and Florence Tan in Singapore; Editing by Marguerita Choy and Mark Potter
+Additional reporting by Shadia Nasralla in London and Florence Tan in Singapore; Editing by Marguerita Choy, Mark Potter and Cynthia Osterman